asnt/durance/README.md

-# Endurance training data analysis
+# Training data analysis

-Retrieve and analyse training data from .FIT files in Python.
+Generate statistics and graphical reports of training data for analysis.

 # Goals

 - Focus on endurance training.
-- Only enssential trends and metrics.
+- Focus on essential trends and statistics.
-- Exploit heartrate variation (HRV) signals.
+- Handle heartrate variation (HRV).
-- Web interface.
+- Provide a web interface.

 # License